 - For local vaccine information and tips ⇒ Read the Latest Virginia COVID-19 Vaccine Information article.

-- Getting a COVID-19 Vaccine ⇒ Check out the CDC information on What to Expect after Getting a COVID-19 Vaccine
+- Getting a COVID-19 Vaccine ⇒ Check out the CDC information on Possible Side Effects After Getting a COVID-19 Vaccine

 How to Search for COVID-19 Resources in Virginia